woodske/KotorAutoMod/README.md

-This is no longer being developed, check out this project for an active mod manager: https://github.com/th3w1zard1/KOTORModSync
+KotorAutoMod is no longer being developed, check out this project for an active mod manager: https://github.com/th3w1zard1/KOTORModSync

 # KotorAutoMod